Stirlings to Fitzgerald River

 - The Noongar community now have a base ‘in country’ from which a wide, and ongoing, range of programs and visits are run.

-Increased funds for purchase and restoration.
+The basic need is increased funds for purchase and restoration.
 The Fitz-Stirling area is now poised for a major restoration effort, building on the work so far and working with local farmers to focus on the least profitable area for them, where our connectivity and conservation goals can be met.
 The looming carbon economy may well provide the financial wherewithal to support this.